GhadaAhmed152420/GhadaAhmed152420/README.md

 **Mobile Software Engineer | Flutter Developer**

-I build scalable and user-friendly mobile applications using Flutter and FlutterFlow, integrating them with backend services and APIs.
+I build scalable and user-friendly mobile applications using **Flutter** and **FlutterFlow**, integrating them with backend services and APIs.
 My focus is on creating clean, maintainable apps that make complex ideas feel simple.

 ---